Cayenne vs Jalapeno: Dried Kick vs Fresh Bite

 Cayenne is the better choice when you need concentrated, consistent heat in a dry or liquid format - spice blends, hot sauces, soups, and rubs.
 Its 30,000-50,000 SHU range gives you real firepower in small quantities, and the dried form means it is always available regardless of season.

-For those who want to explore where cayenne sits against genuinely hot peppers, the comparison between cayenne and habanero heat shows how much further the scale goes.
-These two peppers are not interchangeable — treat them as tools for different jobs.
+For those who want to compare where cayenne sits against genuinely hot peppers, the comparison between cayenne and habanero heat shows how much further the scale goes.
+These two peppers are not interchangeable - treat them as tools for different jobs.

 Can You Substitute One for the Other?